 The Wilson Leadership Scholar Award was created by Chancellor Emeritus Lynton “Red” Wilson to further develop the critical thinking and leadership skills of McMaster students.
 The award has both graduate and undergraduate streams, with winners from both participating in the program over the course of one year.
-Graduate winners receive $12,500 for their participation, and can apply for up to $12,500 of additional funding to support conference participation, field or archival work, a brief (2-6 week) internship related to their studies, and other opportunities that complement their academic work.
+In addition to receiving $20,000 for their participation in the development program, Wilson Leaders can apply for up to $5,000 of additional funding to support conference participation, field or archival work, a brief (2-6 week) internship related to their studies, and other opportunities that complement their academic work.

 How much time do winners invest in the award?